MahdiRahbar/SLUSpell/README.md

 # SLUSpell

-SLUSpell is an opensource project that provide a simple user iterface for spell checking.
+SLUSpell is an open-source project that provides a simple user interface for spell checking.
 This project currently supports English and Irish.

 *****
 ## Usage Guide